 ADP at CSUSM also collaborates with other CSUSM departments, and local institutions for the annualand Dr. Martin Luther King, Jr. Day of Service and César Chávez Day of Service events.
 For spring 2021, both Day of Service events will host virtual volunteer opportunities and events.

-All events will be VIRTUAL for spring 2021.
 Check the Civic Engagement event page for registration information.

 The American Democracy Project (ADP) is a national multi-campus initiative focused on public higher education’s role in preparing the next generation of informed, engaged citizens for our democracy.
 The goal of ADP nationwide is to produce graduates who are committed to being knowledgeable, involved citizens in their communities.